-- a.
+- 4.07 What is the first thing you must do when you board a marine vessel? - a.
 Report to the person in charge - b.
 Have the tanks open, ready to gauge and sample - c.
 Always take samples first - d.
-Always take gauges first - 4.8 The vessel's master states that he will load 80,000 Bbls of a product.
+Always take gauges first - 4.08 The vessel's master states that he will load 80,000 Bbls of a product.
 Your instructions state that a maximum of 60,000 Bbls should be loaded.
-What will be your course of action? - Assume the vessel's master has more up to date information - b.
-Contact your supervisor for instructions - Help to calculate the stop gauge to be certain the ship is not overloaded - d.
-Leave the decision to the terminal - 4.9 API MPMS Chapter 17.1 states that the preferred method for taking cargo measurements on board ships and barges is? - By automatic gauging systems as long as the sensor is mounted at the center of each cargo tank/compartment - b.
+What will be your course of action? - a.
+Assume the vessel's master has more up to date information - b.
+Contact your supervisor for instructions - c.
+Help to calculate the stop gauge to be certain the ship is not overloaded - d.
+Leave the decision to the terminal - 4.09 API MPMS Chapter 17.1 states that the preferred method for taking cargo measurements on board ships and barges is? - a.
+By automatic gauging systems as long as the sensor is mounted at the center of each cargo tank/compartment - b.
 Only with electronic gauging tapes (portable measurement units/PMUs) - c.
 By an independent inspector - d.
 Using manual measurement methods whenever possible - 4.10 When you are on board a marine vessel, the responsibility for the use of proper safety procedures, appropriate measurement equipment and the correct sample equipment rests with? - a.
 The inspector - b.
 The company that the inspector works for - c.
 The vessel - d.
-The inspector's manager, dispatcher or scheduler - 4.11 In API MPMS Chapter 17.1, the term "simultaneous ballasting or deballasting" means? - The vessel is transferring ballast from one ballast tank to another - The vessel is taking on or pumping off ballast in more than one tank at a time - c.
-The vessel is transferring ballast while cargo is being pumped - The Chief Officer has been authorized to pump ballast ashore

-4.12 Once sea valves are sealed by an independent inspector, the vessel staff should not operate those valves during custody transfer without consulting with the inspector.
+The inspector's manager, dispatcher or scheduler - 4.11 In API MPMS Chapter 17.1, the term "simultaneous ballasting or deballasting" means? - a.
+The vessel is transferring ballast from one ballast tank to another - b.
+The vessel is taking on or pumping off ballast in more than one tank at a time - c.
+The vessel is transferring ballast while cargo is being pumped - d.
+The Chief Officer has been authorized to pump ballast ashore - 4.12 Once sea valves are sealed by an independent inspector, the vessel staff should not operate those valves during custody transfer without consulting with the inspector. - a.
+True - b.
+False